ansible-community/ara/doc/source/api-security.rst

 Setting a custom secret key
 ---------------------------

-By default, the API server randomly generates a token for the :ref:`ARA_SECRET_KEY` setting if none have been supplied by the user.
+By default, the API server randomly generates a token for the :ref:`api-configuration:ARA_SECRET_KEY` setting if none have been supplied by the user.

 This value is persisted in the server configuration file in order to prevent the key from changing on every instanciation of the server.